 September 21, 1999: A little startup called Google comes out of beta, with the launch of a website that will let the general public easily search the internet for information.

-Two decades after its launch, Google rules internet search and services.
+More than two decades after its launch, Google rules internet search and services.
 Its growing line of products like smartphones and speakers probably don’t make Cupertino’s C-Suite shake.
 But Android, Google’s popular mobile operating system, poses a legitimate challenge to Apple’s iOS.

 Google launch: Birth of an animal frenemy